Miladkhaghanirad/eam-wshub/README.md

 | DB_STALE_CONNECTION_CHECKER   | No |  |
 | DB_EXCEPTION_SORTER   | No |  |

+Please not that for the moment the database connection is not supported and the non-mandatory parameters above won't be considered.

 You can for instance store your environment variables in a dedicated .env file:

 ```